stoplightio/json-ref-resolver/README.md

 });
 ```

-#### Example: Resolving Relative Remote References with the Authority Option
+#### Example: Dereferencing Relative Remote References with the baseUri Option

 If there are relative remote references (for example, a relative file path `../model.json`), then the location of the source
-data must be specified via the `authority` resolve option.
-Relative references will be resolved against this authority.
+data must be specified via the `baseUri` option.
+Relative references will be dereferenced against this baseUri.

 ```ts
 import { Resolver } from "@stoplight/json-ref-resolver";